KalifasXD/Easy-Encryption/README.md

    - It’s recommended that you look up a tutorial on how to set up MongoDB and connect it with your application/website backend if you are not familiar with the process.

 ## Installation
+0. Ensure you have Python 3.10.8, PyCharm, and Git installed before beginning the installation process.
 1. Clone the repository:
    ```bash
    git clone https://github.com/KalifasXD/easy-encryption.git